NaifatSelina/My-First-Project/README.md

 <!--project aim-->
 <h2>Project Aim</h2>
-<p>The goal of my first project is to create a professional and fresh website that helps people balance their mental wellbeing and productivity whilst working from home.
+<p>The goal of my first project is to create a visually professional and fresh website that helps people balance their mental wellbeing and productivity whilst working from home.
 I aim to competently use HTML and CSS to showcase clean code and detailed testing to produce a smooth flowing webpage.</p>

 <!--user experience-->
 <h2>User Experience</h2>